wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan       Expires January 17, 2019                [Page 6]
+Kumari & Sullivan         Expires July 13, 2019                 [Page 6]

-Internet-Draft               Reserve ALT TLD                   July 2018
+Internet-Draft               Reserve ALT TLD                January 2019

    path.
 This is a general problem with alternative name spaces and not